Which Is Better Distilled Or Reverse Osmosis Water

 Reverse osmosis water also has a clean, fresh taste but it has slightly more mineral content than distilled water.
 This can give it a slightly salty or metallic flavor that some people may not like as much as the taste of distilled water.
 However, this additional mineral content can also make reverse osmosis water a healthier choice as some minerals are beneficial for health.

-See also Is Distilled Water Neutral
+See also What Is A Water Cracker

 In terms of cost, distilled water tends to be more expensive than reverse osmosis due to the more involved purification process